cuongpl/hass-miwifi/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: "[BUG]"
 labels: bug
-assignees: dmamontov
+assignees: JuanManuelRomeroGarcia

 ---

 <!---
 Before creating a Bug report, do the following:
-1. Check if your router is supported: https://github.com/dmamontov/hass-miwifi#summary
+1. Check if your router is supported: https://github.com/JuanManuelRomeroGarcia/hass-miwifi#summary
-2. Get the diagnostic data and attach it to the issue: https://github.com/dmamontov/hass-miwifi#diagnostics -->
+2. Get the diagnostic data and attach it to the issue: https://github.com/JuanManuelRomeroGarcia/hass-miwifi#diagnostics -->

 **Describe the bug**